AlliedTesting/pgmex-jdbc-perf-test/README.md

  - **Matlab, version 2015b or newer** older versions may work, but are unsupported.

-You need to have **MathWorks Database Toolbox** installed in case you want to test its performance through JDBC (but it is also possible to configure tests to run only for [**PgMex library**](http://pgmex.alliedtesting.com), in the latter case **MathWorks Database Toolbox** is not required).
+You need to have **Matlab Database Toolbox** installed in case you want to test its performance through JDBC (but it is also possible to configure tests to run only for [**PgMex library**](http://pgmex.alliedtesting.com), in the latter case **Matlab Database Toolbox** is not required).

  - [**PgMex library**](http://pgmex.alliedtesting.com) - in case its performance is to be investigated (see details [here](http://pgmex.alliedtesting.com/#installation)).